A guide to call center metrics

 want the CRM initiative to drive more revenue.

-William Band: For example, you can measure that but
+William Band: For example, you can measure that but you'll probably want

 to develop subsidiary metrics or things that we expect if these metrics improve